Metallicity dependence of the H/H$_2$ and C$^+$/C/CO distributions in a resolved self-regulating interstellar medium: Results

 \subsection{Thermodynamical properties}

-Fig. \ref{fig:pdmedian} shows the time-averaged 2D histograms of $n$ vs. $T$ for $Z^{\prime} = $ 3, 1, 0.3 and 0.1 from left to right.
+Fig.~\ref{fig:pdmedian} shows the time-averaged 2D histograms of $n$ vs. $T$ for $Z^{\prime} = $ 3, 1, 0.3 and 0.1 from left to right.
 The red dashed lines represent the median temperature within each density bin.
 The white solid lines indicate the star formation threshold where $M_{\rm J} = 32\ {\rm M_\odot}$.
-The overall gas distribution broadly follows the thermal-equilibrium curves, and the scatter increases with decreasing $Z^{\prime}$ as the bursty SFR implies large temporal variations of $I_{\rm UV}$ and $\zeta_{\rm CR}$, which in turn alter the thermal-equilibrium curves.
+The overall gas distribution broadly follows the classical curves for bistable warm/cold thermal equilibrium.
+The scatter increases with decreasing $Z^{\prime}$ as the bursty SFR implies large temporal variations of $I_{\rm UV}$ and $\zeta_{\rm CR}$, which in turn alter the thermal-equilibrium curves.
 In addition, the hot gas ($T > 10^5$ K) is generated by SN feedback while the narrow gas distribution at $T = 10^4$ K and $n_{\rm H} >10\ {\rm cm^{-3}}$ originates from photoionization in the HII regions.
 The majority of gas is in the warm and diffuse phase ($T\sim 10^4$ K and $n \sim 1\ {\rm cm^{-3}}$) whose temperature is rather insensitive to $Z^{\prime}$ as it is controlled by the Lyman alpha cooling.
 In contrast, the cold and dense phase ($T< 10^2$ K and $n > 10\ {\rm cm^{-3}}$) has a typical temperature that is slightly higher at lower $Z^{\prime}$.
-This is partly due to less efficient dust shielding which enhances photoelectric heating, and, at the highest densities, due to heating from UV pumping and H$_2$ formation \citep{2019ApJ...881..160B}.
-As such, gas has to collapse to higher densities in order to reach the same level of gravitational instability (quantified by $M_{\rm J}$) to form stars, making the SFR burstier at lower $Z^{\prime}$ as discussed above.
+This is partly due to less efficient dust shielding that enhances photoelectric heating, and, at the highest densities, due to heating from UV pumping and H$_2$ formation \citep{2019ApJ...881..160B}.
+As such, gas has to collapse to higher densities to reach the same level of gravitational instability (quantified by $M_{\rm J}$) to form stars, making the SFR burstier at lower $Z^{\prime}$ as discussed above.